Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Time frame?"

-"Assuming the Ten’Gewek aren’t substantially different from the two other deathworlder species I’ve studied, it should go smoothly….
+"Assuming the Ten’Gewek aren’t substantially different from the two other deathworlder species I’ve studied, it should go smoothly....
 But until I have some samples and scans, I can’t be definite.
 For all I know, we’ll have to reinvent from first principles.
 Unlikely, but it *has* happened."

 "We can do *much* better than fifty percent, I hope."

 "We can do better than ten percent.
 Goodness, I’d be ashamed if we couldn’t get the infant mortality rate below *one* percent, with proper application."

-"I think you’re being excessively optimistic, but very well… four generations, hmm."
+"I think you’re being excessively optimistic, but very well... four generations, hmm."
 Tran called up his memorized data on the state of the Directorate’s industrial abilities, logistics capacity, and the pricing estimates of a project like the one being asked.
-Four generations was… a hard bargain, but not an entirely unfair one.
+Four generations was... a hard bargain, but not an entirely unfair one.
 Especially considering how valuable the Ten’Gewek samples would be to the Ark Program.

-…Tran glanced back at Julian, who was talking animatedly with the delegation on his side.
-Watching Deathworlders in motion was…intimidating, even if all they were doing was waving their hands about or bouncing in place.
+...Tran glanced back at Julian, who was talking animatedly with the delegation on his side.
+Watching Deathworlders in motion was... intimidating, even if all they were doing was waving their hands about or bouncing in place.
 Nevertheless, the implication was clear.
 He couldn’t hear what they were saying but he didn’t need to.
 It was clear both Human and Ten’Gewek were deeply invested in the outcome of these talks.

 "...I’ll push for two generations," he decided to Nofl.
 "And compromise on three."